TREASURIES-U.S. yields slide on month-end demand; curve steepens

 A report on U.S. employment costs also showed a lower-than-expected rise of 1% for the fourth quarter.
 The index though climbed to 4% on a year-on-year basis, the largest such increase since 2001.

-U.S. 2-year yields, which reflect interest rate expectations, soared to 1.228% US2YT=RR earlier in the session, the highest since February 2020.
-But that rise occurred way before the release of the U.S. numbers and the 2-year yield was last down 3 basis points at 1.1603%.
+U.S. two-year yields, which reflect interest rate expectations, soared to 1.228% US2YT=RR earlier in the session, the highest since February 2020.
+But that rise occurred way before the release of the U.S. numbers and the two-year yield was last down 3 basis points at 1.1643%.

+U.S. two-year yields, however, rose 15 basis points this week, the largest weekly increase since October 2019.

 Price